mikerodionov/MSFT-Certifications/MSFT/AZ-305/AZ-305_Preparation_notes.md

 #### Why of Large-Scale Compute

-Big problem requires team work/splitting it into separate parts and processing by individuals.
+Big problem requires team work with splitting it into separate parts which processed by individuals in parallel with coordination between them, the same is applicable for big computational tasks.

+{Problem, Workers, Tools}

 High-Performance Compute (HPC) solutions share a common architecture

-- Application/Service with resource intensive/big **job** (encoding/decoding etc.)
+- **Application/Service** with resource intensive/big **job** (encoding/decoding etc.)
-- **Job scheduler** splits job into smaller tasks to be execute by separate compute nodes
+- **Job scheduler** - splits job into smaller tasks to be execute by separate compute nodes
-- **Parallel execution** - compute nodes process tasks received from scheduler simultaneously, in parallel and output resultat to storage
+- **Parallel execution** - compute nodes process tasks received from scheduler simultaneously, in parallel and output result to a storage (contrast with tightly coupled execution)
-- **Tightly coupled execution** - data processed by one node, then by other and another, etc. (not parallel)
+- **Tightly coupled execution** - data processed by one node, then by other and another, etc. (not in parallel)
-- Frequently compute nodes may require high-throughput, low-latency connectivity (InfiniBand)
+- Frequently compute nodes may **require high-throughput, low-latency connectivity** (InfiniBand)

 #### Azure Batch